Take a bite of Malta’s heritage with this tasty local delight (but be warned… it’s calorific!)

 The tasty mqaret is second only to pastizzi, in the top 10 local foods that are essential to try during a visit to Malta.
 That means that they are available to sample from a number of cafés and restaurants on the island, as well as from countless street vendors that set up along the sides of roads all year round and at village festas and events over the summer months.

-The original and best place to go for the ultimate mqaret experience has to be ‘il-Gabbana ta’ Bieb il-Belt‘ – a street stall stationed in front of the bridge to Malta’s capital, Valletta.
+As a restaurant specialising in local food, Le Bistro at the Radisson Blu Resort, St. Julian’s serves delicious homemade imqaret with Maltese ice-cream.
 This stall was a landmark destination for decades, although recently it has temporarily been moved to allow for renovation works in the area.
-In the meantime, we recommend keeping your eyes peeled for street vendors at large events, including feasts, parties, festivals and the summertime Isle of MTV.
+We also recommend keeping your eyes peeled for street vendors at large events, including feasts, parties and festivals.

 Why We Love Mqaret, and you should too